-Students may fulfill the concentration requirements with other elective courses in the School of Anthropology or other departments on campus.
-The student's advisor should approve all courses taken for credit toward the concentration that do not appear on this list.
+Students may fulfill the synthetic minor requirements with other elective courses in the School of Anthropology or other departments on campus.
+The student's advisor should approve all courses taken for credit toward the minor that do not appear on this list.